dyne/dnscrypt-proxy/README-PLUGINS.markdown

 are installed in `/usr/local/lib/dnscrypt-proxy`.

-`dnscrypt-proxy` can load any number of plugins using the `--plugin` switch, followed by the full path to a plugin (library or libtool `.la` file):
+`dnscrypt-proxy` can load any number of plugins using the `--plugin` switch, followed by the path to a plugin (library or libtool `.la` file):

     dnscrypt-proxy \
         --plugin=/usr/local/lib/dnscrypt-proxy/libdcplugin_example.la \
         --plugin=/usr/local/lib/dnscrypt-proxy/libdcplugin_example2.la

+A full path is actually not required for plugins sitting in the default plugins directory (`/usr/local/lib/dnscrypt-proxy` by default):

+    dnscrypt-proxy \
+        --plugin=libdcplugin_example.la \
+        --plugin=libdcplugin_example2.la

 Filters will always be applied sequentially, in the given order.